Syrian occupation of Lebanon: Syrian invasion of Lebanon

 A second Syrian offensive in mid-October 1976 succeeded at capturing all of central Lebanon as well as some of the country's most important urban centres.
-The hostility between Syria and Israel made Lebanon the 'perfect' playground as it is strategically located as a buffer between the south of Israel and Eastern Syria.
+The hostility between Syria and Israel made Lebanon the 'perfect' playground as it is strategically located as a buffer between the north of Israel and Western Syria.
 Given Syria's proximity and historical ties with Lebanon as part of what was known as "Greater Syria", Syria has always been interested in domestic Lebanese politics.

 Syrian involvement in the fighting between various Lebanese militias that erupted around the first of the year had previously been limited to tactical actions carried out by portions of the Palestine Liberation Army under Damascus' supervision.
 Around 4 April, these efforts were bolstered by a virtual blockade of Lebanon's ports by Syrian navy forces, ostensibly to prevent the fighting factions from receiving resupply of arms and ammunition.
 Syrian armed forces regular infantry and armored units arrived into Lebanese territory with force less than a week later.